Vivekanand-R/AI-Product-Framework/README.md

 **Retail / E-commerce:** Rapid experimentation, customer growth, A/B testing, logistics coordination.
 Heavy use of data for personalization and pricing strategies.
 Retail and e-commerce rely on rapid experimentation, scalable customer growth, A/B testing, and efficient logistics, with heavy use of data to drive personalization and dynamic pricing.

-**AI / Data Products:**	Deep technical complexity (ML models, data pipelines), ambiguous product-market fit, heavy iteration cycles tied to data quality and cloud availability.
-Explainability and ethical considerations often arise.
+**AI / Data Products:**	Deep technical complexity (DL/ML models, data pipelines), ambiguous product-market fit, heavy iteration cycles tied to data quality and cloud availability.
+Explainability is crucial and ethical considerations should be considered and often arise.

 -----------------------------------------------------------